 Project operations would permanently increase noise levels above FRA's noise impact thresholds at sensitive receptors.
 Alternative 4 would have the most severe and moderate operations noise impacts, followed by Alternative 2, Alternative 1, and Alternative 3, and impacts would be greater under the 2040 Plus Project conditions due to increased HSR train operations compared to 2029.
-Under the 2040 Plus Project condition without the DDV and TDV, there would be 337 severe noise impacts and 1,200 moderate impacts under Alternative 1; 755 severe impacts and 1,844 moderate impacts under Alternative 2; 222 severe impacts and 834 moderate impacts under Alternative 3; and 1,212 severe impacts and 1,666 moderate impacts under Alternative 4.
-Under the 2040 Plus Project condition with the DDV and TDV, there would be 347 severe noise impacts and 1,195 moderate impacts under Alternative 1; 766 severe impacts and 1,838 moderate impacts under Alternative 2; 233 severe impacts and 845 moderate impacts under Alternative 3; and 1,224 severe impacts and 1,658 moderate impacts under Alternative 4.
-The Authority has identified multiple mitigation measures that will reduce the number of sensitive receptors subject to moderate and severe impacts from train operations: NV-MM#3, NV-MM#4, NV-MM#5, NV-MM#6, and NV-MM#7, as described in Section 3.4.7, Mitigation Measures, and BIO-MM#80, as described in Section 3.7.8, Mitigation Measures.
+Under the 2040 Plus Project condition, there would be 334 severe noise impacts and 1,200 moderate impacts under Alternative 1; 752 severe impacts and 1,843 moderate impacts under Alternative 2; 219 severe impacts and 834 moderate impacts under Alternative 3; and 1,186 severe impacts and 1,638 moderate impacts under Alternative 4.
+The Authority has identified multiple mitigation measures that would reduce the number of sensitive receptors subject to moderate and severe impacts from train operations: NV-MM#3, NV-MM#4, NV-MM#5, NV-MM#6, and NV-MM#7, as described in Section 3.4.7, Mitigation Measures.